mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 # Bloxley

 Bloxley is a game framework designed for creating 2D, grid-based puzzle games like Sokoban, Tetris, and Bejewelled.
-By allowing you to describe the game at a high level, you can get more complicated behavior, quicker.
-Bloxley is an MVC framework, meaning that the code is broken into three main sections--Model classes describe the state of the game, View classes display the game, and Controller classes handle the game logic.  **More here.**
+By allowing you to describe the game at a high level, you can get more complicated behavior, more quickly.
+Bloxley is an MVC framework, meaning that the code is broken into three main sections--Model classes describe the state of the game, View classes display the game, and Controller classes handle the game logic.

 Bloxley is designed to make it so advanced features like undo and animation come free (or mostly free), and make it easier to create level editors, and loading from and saving to XML on servers.
 Currently, Bloxley is only implemented in ActionScript 3, although an older version exists in ActionScript 2, and hopefully I'll eventually crate an Objective-C port.
+Note that parts (like saving and loading) are still being ported.

-This tutorial will seem like mostly magic--many of the complexities are hidden inside the framework.
+This tutorial will seem like mostly hand-waving--many of the complexities are hidden inside the framework.
 How all of the pieces work, and how to take advantage of them, will be covered in more detail in later tutorials.
 Until then, just sit back and relax; it'll all make sense eventually.

 ## The Game

 The game we're implementing for this tutorial is Sokoban, the classic game of pushing around boxes in a warehouse.
-For those unfamilar with the game, you can check out our stopping point here: **URL**.
+For those unfamilar with the game, you can check out our stopping point here: [Sokoban](http://s3.amazonaws.com/bloxley_tutorials/1/Sokoban.html).
 The basic rules are as follows:

 1. You can move workers around a grid, one square at a time.
 2. Only one worker moves at a time.